Raul Klein

-Raul Otávio Klein (27 September 1932 – 10 June 1998), was a Brazilian professional footballer who played as a left winger.
+Raul Otávio Klein (27 September 1932 – 10 June 1998) was a Brazilian professional footballer who played as a left winger.

 Career

-Born in Novo Hamburgo, Klein began his career at EC Floriano (currently EC Novo Hamburgo), where he played most of his career.
-He had a quick spell at Fluminense but didn't establish himself.
+Born in Novo Hamburgo, Klein began his career at Floriano (currently EC Novo Hamburgo), where he played most of his career.
+He had a brief spell at Fluminense but did not establish himself.
 In 1957 he arrived at Portuguesa where he made 108 appearances and scored 42 goals.

 For the Brazil national team, he was part of the winning squad of the 1956 Panamerican Championship, playing three matches and scoring one goal.